 From the bustling market we’ll head straight to the Lima airport for an early afternoon flight to Cusco.
 Upon arrival, the dry mountain air hits you and the light tunes of the panpipes.
 In order to assist with acclimatization, we’ll travel by car directly from Cusco to the Sacred Valley.
-Both Sacred to the Incas and green and gentle sanctuary in the high mountains, the Sacred Valley is a perfect place to relax.

 Our evening meal is at El Huacatay* in Urubamba, and the epitome of culinary tourism!
-This is a small, family restaurant created with love and little by little it has become one of the most creative kitchens in the region.
+This is a small, family restaurant created with love and, little by little, it has become one of the most creative kitchens in the region.
 Not only is it a place where every dish is an experience for the senses but also a refuge where aesthetics and atmosphere are part of the charm.
 In a family atmosphere you can experience a unique Peruvian fusion menu which combines Mediterranean, Asian flavors and of course local ingredients (mostly organic and ecofriendly).

 Today we will travel to the community of Amaru where we will learn about Andean life and how it relates to Peruvian food.
 In the morning, the women of the community will give us a weaving demonstration and explain about how they are working to keep traditional weaving techniques alive.
 We will also learn about typical Andean crops, the people’s connection to the Pachamama (Mother-Earth), the different rituals for each part of the growing season, and the use of traditional tools for the planting and harvest of native products.
 Here, you will have the option to eat cuy prepared traditionally – a ‘must do’ for those foodies looking for authentic experiences in their food tours!!!

-In the Afternoon we will descend to Pisac ruins which are some of the finest and largest in the entire valley.
+In the afternoon we will descend to Pisac ruins which are some of the finest and largest in the entire valley.
 From here, you will have a short time to shop in the Pisaq market before returning to our Sacred Valley accommodation.

-Meals – Breakfast, Lunch in the community
+Meals Included: Breakfast and Lunch in the community

 This morning you have the choice of a sleep in and enjoying the serenity and views of the Sacred Valley or alternatively, you can visit the internationally renowned Seminario Ceramics Workshop, located in Urubamba.